 A comprehensive list of frequently asked questions on Salary Income covering Salary, Deductions, Allowances, Exemptions and differene between Form16 and form16A.
-Guide refering all aspects such as form16, employer, employee, relationship, taxfree salary, deductions, deputation, rent, entertainment, transport, child education, foreign, Gross Salary, allowances
+Guide referring all aspects such as form16, employer, employee, relationship, taxfree salary, deductions, deputation, rent, entertainment, transport, child education, foreign, Gross Salary, allowances

 Income earned in the twelve months contained in the period from 1st April to 31st March (commonly called Financial Year [FY]) is taken into account for purposes of calculating Income Tax.